A Comparison of Different Methods to Adjust Survival Curves for Confounders: Simulation Study

 \subsection{Performance Criteria}

 All estimates are compared to the true survival curves.
-In contrast to previous studies, our main interest is to estimate the performance of the estimators concerning the entire survival curves \cite{Wang2019, Wang2018, Cai2020, Chatton2020}.
+In contrast to previous studies, our main interest is to estimate the performance of the estimators concerning the entire survival curves \parencite{Wang2019, Wang2018, Cai2020, Chatton2020}.
 Usually, the bias is defined as $E(S_{z}(t) - \hat{S}_{z}(t))$ for a particular point in time $t$.
 We remove this time dependency by defining the generalized bias in group $z$ as:

 where $\hat{S}_{z}(t)$ is the estimated survival function for treatment $Z = z$ and $S_{z}(t)$ is the true survival function for $Z = z$.
 To estimate the integral for a particular simulation run we use: